-The Rapid Response Unit (RRU) of the ODPRN was created with the goal of rapidly conducting policy-relevant research in Ontario, and communicates regularly with key policy-makers in the Ontario government to determine areas of high priority for drug research.
-The RRU is comprised of two teams: the Pharmacoepidemiology Program and the Project Management Team.
+The ODPRN Research Analytics Team was created with the goal of rapidly conducting policy-relevant research in Ontario, and communicates regularly with key policy-makers in the Ontario government to determine areas of high priority for drug research.

-The RRU houses the Pharmacoepidemiology Program, which rapidly responds to research requests from the ministry of health and long-term care using the administrative claims databases housed at the Institute for Clinical Evaluative Sciences (ICES).
+The Research Analytics Team rapidly responds to research requests from the Ontario Ministry of Health (MOH) and the Ministry of Long-Term Care (MLTC) using the administrative claims databases housed at the Institute for Clinical Evaluative Sciences (ICES).
 These linked databases include information on physician claims, hospitalizations, emergency department visits, geographic location, vital statistics on the entire population of Ontario, and drug utilization data on the elderly population and those receiving social assistance.
-The pharmacoepidemiology program:
+This research:

 - Explores novel methodologies in observational research,

-- Conducts clinically relevant comparative effectiveness and drug safety research driven by members of the Core Academic Unit, and
+- Conducts clinically relevant comparative effectiveness and drug safety research driven by members of the Stakeholder Advisory Panel, and

 - Refines the study design and data extraction processes to allow for increasingly rapid turnaround of research requests.

 Comprised of a team of experienced clinicians, epidemiologists, biostatisticians, analysts, project managers and research administrators, the Research Analytics Team collaboratively and quickly responds to the needs of drug policy-makers in Ontario.
 Additionally, cross-provincial differences in policy decisions are facilitated through collaborations with members of the Stakeholder Advisory Panel, the Canadian Institute for Health Information’s National Prescription Drug Utilization Information System (NPDUIS), and IQVIA.